lelebus/wcms-onboarding/README.md

 # Vinoteqa Onboarding Process

-This repository has been created to smoothly on-board a new user on the Vinoteqa platform, stress free and even when your drunk :)
+This repository has been created to smoothly on-board a new user on the Vinoteqa platform, stress-free and even when you're drunk :)

 ## Table of contents